roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 # GDTLancer - Mottos & Sayings

-**Version:** 1.4
+**Version:** 1.5
-**Date:** August 1, 2025
+**Date:** October 31, 2025
-**Related Documents:** 0.1-GDD-Main.md (v1.8), 6.1-GDD-Lore-Background.md (v1.5)
+**Related Documents:** 0.1-GDD-Main.md (v1.9)

 ## 1. Purpose

-This document lists mottos for the game and in-world sayings that reflect the culture of Opulence.
+This document lists mottos for the game and in-setting sayings that reflect the pragmatic culture of the sector's colonists.
 These phrases should inform character dialogue and ambient storytelling.

 ## 2. Game Motto (Development Ethos)

 * **"GDTLancer: Delivered as Designed."**
     *(This is an external motto for the development team, reflecting a commitment to the GDD's scope.)*

-## 3. In-Lore Sayings & Mottos
+## 3. In-Setting Sayings & Mottos

-These phrases reflect the pragmatic, resilient, and resourceful culture of the people of Opulence.
+These phrases reflect the pragmatic, resilient, and resourceful culture of the people in this sector, shaped by the challenges of scarcity and exploration.

 * "Waste not, want not."
     *(The most common adage, deeply ingrained in the culture.)*

-* "The Vessel endures; so must we."
-    *(A foundational saying, referencing the endurance of The Pillar.)*

 * "Measure the cost, master the consequence."
     *(Reflects a cultural focus on calculated risk-taking.)*